embody-rg/embody-rg.github.io/projects.md

 (People: Paul Schweidler, Gui Sanches de Oliveira, Tehran Davis)

 Currently popular accounts explain insight as involving some kind of internal representational restructuring.
-In contrast with this dominant approach, we are currently conducting an eye-tracking experiment and using nonlinear analysis methods to show how, as an embodied phenomenon, the `Aha moment' manifests itself in different behavioral patterns, including patterns of visual exploration, and can usefully be cast non-representationally in terms of a phase transition in the dynamically changing cognitive system.
+In contrast with this dominant approach, we are conducting an eye-tracking experiment and using nonlinear analysis methods to show how, as an embodied phenomenon, the "Aha moment" manifests itself in different behavioral patterns, including patterns of visual exploration, and can usefully be cast non-representationally in terms of a phase transition in the dynamically changing cognitive system.

 <br>
 <br>